 The picture quality is clear, and several users have praised this feature as part of their reviews.
 Furthermore, you also get a nifty privacy shutter with this camera.

-Like most webcams, the Nexigo camera is not perfect and has a few shortcomings.
+Like most webcams, the Nexigo camera has a few shortcomings.
 The wide-angle lens means that a major portion of your room will be visible in the background.
-While the mic transmits audio without any issues, the noise-cancellation feature can, at times, make you sound a little robotic.
+While the mic transmits audio without any issues, the noise-cancellation feature can, sometimes make you sound a little robotic.
 Secondly, the camera’s clip can be a little inconvenient to use at times.

-That said, this affordable webcam for MacBooks has earned its share of praises from its user base for its picture quality and the plug & play feature.
+That said, this affordable webcam for MacBooks has earned its share of praise from its user base for its picture quality and the plug & play feature.

-The Casecube bundles a ring light which makes it a delight to use if your home office isn’t bright enough.
+The Jiga bundles a ring light that comes in handy if your home office isn’t bright enough.
 You can customize the amount of light on your face like the dedicated ring lights.
 Tap on the ring light to go through the four different light modes.
 Cool, we’d say.

 Other than that, it’s a decent webcam for MacBook users.
-The picture is clear, and the ring light gives an adequate amount of light.
-However, you have to keep the light on, or else you may see a darker picture.
+The picture is clear, and the ring light gives adequate light.
+However, you’ll need to keep the light on, or else you may see a darker picture.

 The microphone transmits a clear voice.
 However, it doesn’t come with perks like a noise-canceling mic and other features that are available on alternative products.

-Being an inexpensive product, you’ll have to give up on features such as the USB-C connector.
-This one has a USB-A connector, and you’ll need to get a USB-C converter if you do not have one already.
+Being an inexpensive product, you’ll have to give up on features such as the USB Type-C connector.
+This one has a USB Type-A connector, and you’ll need to get a USB Type-C converter.